-Immaavs (v1.52): This plugin uses ImageMagick libraries to load pictures.
+Immaavs (v1.60): This plugin uses ImageMagick libraries to load pictures.
 The required ImageMagick dll's can be downloaded here.
 Put them in your system folder.

-Note that raw files are not supported by ImmaRead, but they can be opened by the plugin RawSource.
+Note that raw files are not supported by ImmaRead, since they can be opened by the plugin RawSource.

 ImmaWrite supports the following formats:

-Note that ImmaWrite doesn't support svg, wmf and raw digital photos.
+Note that ImmaWrite doesn't support svg, wmf, raw digital photos or multi-layer psd.